Some Examples

 {

-// Less than 10 bytes, return 0 to wait for more data
+// Less than 10 bytes, return 0 and continue waiting for data

 return 0;